multitudes/AdventOfCode2021/README.md

     ]
 ```
 Then I kept a stack with the characters which were not yet closed.
 Not difficult.
 Whena row in the inpit revelas to be corrupted I continue to the next row and remove the corrupted row.
+I noticed that I am repeating some code but the `continue outer` cannot be pit in a function I believe?
+Not sure, I could try with a closure maybe...
 ```swift
 var cumulativeStack: [Character] = []